 To provide effective oversight, the Board will appoint committees that measure and analyze the desired outcomes of the school around Academics, Finances, Development and Governance.
 Committee members may consist of board members, parents, community members, field experts and teachers.
 Each committee will have specific roles and responsibilities which includes the analysis of the deliverable data from the operational oversight and program evaluations.
-The school's goals (previous section) will be assigned to specific committees for oversight, data analysis and solutions to identified issues.
-Evaluation data will be analyzed by committees to identify trends, flag unacceptable results, make adjustments to the education plan, curriculum, instructional methods, and school operations as necessary.
+The school's goals (previous section) will be assigned to specific committees to identify trends, flag unacceptable results, make adjustments to the education plan, curriculum, instructional methods, and school operations as necessary.